The text below is a slightly amended transcribed version of the clip above. With subheadings included to improve readability.

 The second factor I talked about in the following week was about the issue of passion and why without having a real passion in the learning that you're doing, achieving these levels is not really possible.

-Anyway, if you want to listen more into more depth about these factors and the myth itself, just click on the links above.
+(Anyways, if you want to listen more into more depth about these factors and the myth itself, just click on the links above...
+OR head to the bottom of this post to find all the videos posted there.)

 So, what I want to talk about today is the third factor and this is to do with the fact that even though we understand that language is a skill, in fact, most practices that people use and they've been taught at school right through school and University is all about seeing language as knowledge.